herve4m/quay-collection/README.md

 ## Using the Collection

 The modules in the collection access Red Hat Quay through its REST API.
-To use the API, Red Hat Quay requires an OAuth access token.
+The modules can connect to the API by using a username and a password, or by using an OAuth access token.
-You cannot use a user name and a password for authenticating.

 There are two ways to get an OAuth access token:

 * Use the Red Hat Quay web UI.
 * Use the `herve4m.quay.quay_first_user` Ansible module to create the first user account just after you installed Red Hat Quay.
-  The module creates and then returns the OAuth access token for the user.
+  The module creates and then returns an OAuth access token for the user.
-  The token is valid for 2 hours and 30 minutes.
+  This token is only valid for 2 hours and 30 minutes.

 ### Creating an OAuth Access Token by Using the Web UI